 FEC managers and supervisors are responsible for providing accommodation to employees or job applicants with disabilities unless it can be shown the accommodation would impose an undue hardship on the Commission.
-Managers and supervisors should refer any request for accommodation that they receive to the DPM for processing; however, they retain the responsibility of deciding whether an accommodation will be granted.
-Regardless of whether an employee request for accommodation due to a health issue is ultimately approved, or an alternate accommodation is approved, or the request is denied, the employee will be informed who, specifically, is the Deciding Official in the process.
-This person could be any supervisor in the employee's chain of command (i.e., the immediate or second level supervisor or the Director of the Office in which the employee works).
+Managers and supervisors should refer any request for accommodation that they receive to the DPM for processing; however they retain the responsibility of deciding whether an accommodation will be granted.
+Regardless of whether an employee request for accommodation due to a health issue is ultimately approved, or an alternate accommodation is approved or the request is denied, the employee will be informed who, specifically, is the Deciding Official in the process.
+This person could be any supervisor or the Director of the Office in which the employee works).
 Managers and supervisors should consult with the DPM to seek guidance on the requirements of the law.4